brandonllocke/interworx_api/README.md

 ### Errors:

-This library does very little input checking and instead relies on the API response to tell the user when things are incorrectly formed.
-When the server returns a non-`0` response, the output will simply show whatever message the server returned.
+This library does some input checking but mostly relies on the API response to tell the user when things are incorrectly formed.
+When the server returns a non-`0` response, the output will simply show the server message the server returned.